davepacheco/rfd/rfd/0115/README.md

 - replication replay lag, which reflects transactions that have been replicated but not yet applied.
 This can accumulate without bound on both sync and async peers.
-Failover time is bounded below by the time required to replay these transactions, and this is unavaoidable.
+Failover time is bounded below by the time required to replay these transactions, and this is a constraint from PostgreSQL.
 Further, transient replication failures (e.g., a TCP connection failure between primary and sync) can result in downtime windows for the time required to catch up again.
 - checkpoint lag, which reflects data replicated and applied, but not yet checkpointed.
 This affects primaries, syncs, and asyncs.
 With the current Manatee implementation, failover time is bounded below by the time required to